The Best Homemade Pie Crust Recipe Ever

 What Makes It the Best

 The absolute secret to making the flakiest most tender crust of all time is rendered bacon fat.
 I always tell you that whenever you cook bacon, you must keep the rendered fat.
 Back in the day, this was used for everything.
-In batters, to fry in, to coat with, it is gold and you should treat it as such.
+In batters, to fry in, to coat with, it is gold, and you should treat it as such.

 In addition, you want to ensure the butter and/or bacon fat you are using is ice cold.
-If it is room temperature your dough will not hold together and fall while in the oven.
+If it is room temperature, your dough will not hold together and fall while in the oven.
 Also, some folks chill the water and even the flour before making it.

-How to Make It
+How to Make a Pie Crust from Scratch

 Add the flour, salt, cold butter, and cold rendered bacon fat to a food processor and pulse on high speed until the fat is about the size of rice.